 SHARN PIPER’S CHAOTIC ROOTS – THROUGH ADVERSITY COMES RESILIENCE

 After being born into a broken and dysfunctional home, Sharn Piper was supposedly destined for a life of drugs, gangs and eventually prison.
-After being expelled from three different schools and being told by teachers and his own Father that he would grow up to be nothing, Sharn almost fell into that exact fate.
+After being expelled from three different schools and being told by teachers and his own Father that he would grow up to be nothing, Sharn almost fell into that roots exact fate.
 However, through resilience and a couple of key conversations with certain people, he was inspired to not let his past define his future.

 Fast forward to business life in Auckland, Sharn has had some major setbacks and failures.
 But following suit to his turbulent childhood, he managed to prosper and come out the other side better, more experienced and even more resilient.
 Now, after the successful start-up and running of his company, Ruption, Sharn is now chief executive of sales, media and marketing agency, Attain NZ (yours truly) – his second successful business which he has established along with three other directors whom he co-owns and co-leads.

 In terms of reputation, Sharn’s personal battles and his strong reputation for bouncing back and being positive has carried through to his business ventures – and is now something that clients know him for.
 Sharn wants to achieve the best outcomes for his clients, which he’s able to do by establishing and building trust quickly, and able to attract great talent for the team (we say this modestly of course).

 Much like a lot of great leaders, servant leadership is the style that seems to be behind some of the best roots and most successful companies.
 It’s obvious that Sharn too, naturally strives for servant leadership by putting the team’s needs ahead of his own.
 This enables individuals to feel empowered and places them in the best position to get those wins collectively as a team.